 There are many great things about the new Surface Pro 7 and its implementation of a 2-in-1 tablet/ laptop still remains the best there is in the market.
 Its new updated processor known as the Intel Ice Lake seriously boosts the tablet’s performance which along with a beautiful 12.3inch display screen ensures you will get plenty of performance and entertainment.
 Being backwards compatible with any Surface Type Cover is great as you can reuse things without having to upgrade everything.
 Providing support for the Surface Pen and the iconic kickstand, which you can adjust to almost 180 degrees, means you get as close experience to a laptop and at the same time brilliant functionality and performance.

-The Surface Pro 7 is arguably the best Windows tablet money can buy today and a fair inclusion in our best tablet in 2020.
+The Surface Pro 7 is arguably the best Windows tablet money can buy today and a fair inclusion in our best tablet.
 It is just a shame that it is not that big a leap forward over the Surface Pro 6.
 However, you do get a lot of tablet here, plus the laptop-style implementation with the keyboard is really good.
 There are areas in which this tablet is brilliant, there are others like battery life that to some can be annoying.
 If you are happy to carry a charger around and don’t mind plugging in a wall at the first chance, this tablet could be it!
 H=ighly recommended though, it is, taking all into consideration, a fantastic tablet.

 Samsung Galaxy Tab A 10.1